 According to Environmental Defence Agency, over 1,700 cancer-causing, hormone disrupting, and allergy-inducing substances have been banned or restricted in European personal care products.
 But, many of these same harmful substances can still be found in Canadian products.
 This number relates to both home care and personal care products.

-Here are some considerations regarding toxic home and body care products:
+Here are some considerations regarding toxic home and Healthy Body care products:

 The David Suzuki foundation did a cosmetics survey and found some staggering results regarding personal care products.
 Here is the summary: